shuttle-hq/shuttle/README.md

         Database URI:       postgres://***:***@pg.shuttle.rs/db-hello-world
 ```

-For the full documentation, visit [docs.rs/shuttle-service](https://docs.rs/shuttle-service)
+For the full documentation, visit [docs.rs/shuttle-service](https://docs.rs/shuttle-service).

+For more examples, check out [shuttle examples](https://github.com/shuttle-hq/shuttle/tree/main/examples).

 ## Contributing to shuttle

+Contributing to shuttle is highly encouraged!

-If you want to setup a local environment to test code changes to core `shuttle` packages, or want to contribute to the project see [CONTRIBUTING.md](./CONTRIBUTING.md)
+If you want to setup a local environment to test code changes to core `shuttle` packages, or want to contribute to the project see [CONTRIBUTING.md](./CONTRIBUTING.md).

+Even if you are not planning to submit any code; joining our [Discord server](https://discord.gg/shuttle) and providing feedback helps us a lot!

+You can also ⭐ this repo to show your interest & support.

 ## Roadmap